tobyf93/show-us-what-you-got/README.md

 ## Introduction
 This repository is given to new candidates to get a feel for how we would work together.

-The repository contains two projects: test-one, and test-two.
+The repository contains three projects: test-one, test-two, and test-three.

-The projects use the following technologies:
+Projects one and two use the following technologies:

 - NodeJS
 - NPM - package manager